Your Child's Clinic Visit

 Write down questions you want to ask during your child's visit.
 Learn more about what questions to ask when you are talking with your child's doctor.

-Let us know about cultural beliefs or unique needs that may affect you child's treatment and care.
+Let us know about cultural beliefs or unique needs that may affect your child's treatment and care.

 Check for Illness

-If your child has a new rash or fever or has been exposed to chicken pox in the last three weeks, call us as soon as possible at 206-987-2000 and ask to speak to someone in your child's clinic.
+If your child has a new rash, fever or has been exposed to chicken pox in the last three weeks, call us as soon as possible at 206-987-2000 and ask to speak to someone in your child's clinic.